chiefengineer/Git-How-To/docs/Git Initial install and configuration.md

 #### Scenario 1 - Starting fresh with a local repository
 This is something you've already seen.
 Perform the following steps:

-1. Create a new directory in your repository home.
+1. Create a new directory in your repository home, e.g. "_Repos".
 2. Change to that new directory.
 3. Execute the command: `git init`
 4. Done.